thisguyistotallyben/bard/README.md

 Install:

-You need a c++ compiler, make, and ncurses.
+You need a c++ compiler, make, ncurses, and probably Linux.
 Type 'make' to run the makefile.